• Skip to primary navigation

 tempeh block on a cutting board

-Cut the tempeh in half so that you have two squares of tempeh.
+Cut the tempeh in half so that you have two square tempeh blocks.

 tempeh cut in half on a cutting board